PhD Current Students

 Sangmin is interested in consumers' response to information environment - how they process, understand, and react to available information.
 Sangmin's current research interests include consumers' response to online advertisements, consumer search behavior, privacy concerns, and conspiratorial thinking.

-Luqian is a first-year quantitative marketing Ph.D. student from Carlson School of Management, University of Minnesota.
-She focuses on e-commerce and social media marketing, utilizing machine learning and deep learning methods.
+Luqian is a second-year quantitative marketing Ph.D. student from Carlson School of Management, University of Minnesota.
+She is interested in tipping behavior in the gig economy and government procurement contracts.

 Â